Prom photo, baby pic: Strangers find family mementos miles away from tornado wreckage

 Trotter, 34, peered at it Saturday, thinking the couple looked happy and then realizing it might belong to someone devastated by the storm.
 She posted it to Facebook, thinking it was a long shot but could be “just some sort of little token of what you had before.”

 Within hours, the couple in the photograph had been identified and the man’s son contacted.
-It had traveled a distance of 120 miles from the hard-hit town of Dawson Springs, Ky., swept up in the storm’s ferocious winds.
+It may have traveled 120 miles from the hard-hit town of Dawson Springs, Ky., swept up in the storm’s ferocious winds.

-The prom photograph was among dozens of personal items to turn up far from home in the aftermath of the tornadoes that sowed a path of destruction across four states.
-On a Facebook group devoted to returning lost belongings, there were scores of posts by Sunday: a pillow made from a man’s button-up shirt, a birthday card, a picture of a pregnant woman with “As you can see, I’m pregnant as a pickle” written on the back.

-After a historic outbreak of tornadoes slammed the south in 2011, Knox led a major study probing the trajectory of the debris.
-Tracking the paths of personal items posted on a Facebook page similar to the one created for the quad state tornadoes, he and other researchers found a photograph that traveled 219 miles.

-Katie Posten spent Saturday morning watching her children play under the Christmas tree, grateful her family was not impacted by the tornadoes.
-When she went to grab something from her Subaru Forester, parked in the driveway of her New Ablany, Ind., home, she was stunned to find a photograph stuck to the window.

-To try to reunite the photo with its owner, she posted it on Twitter and Facebook.
-Thousands of people retweeted her message on Twitter, but it was on Facebook, where 81 people had shared her post, that she was connected with a member of the Swatzell family.
+The son, Caleb Weaver, said he is not sure who the photo belonged to — the 21-year-old lives in Colorado Springs now.
+His family back in Dawson Springs are safe, he said, though his cousin is out of a job after the storms wrecked his workplace, a gas station.

+His father died of a heart attack in 2009, Weaver said.
+He thanked Trotter in a Facebook comment, writing that it was “really cool seeing my dad from back in the day.”

-Within hours of posting the prom picture on Facebook, Trotter had gotten a couple dozen comments from people who knew the couple.
-She was surprised by how quickly it happened, but, living in a small town herself, said that’s how it can be: “‘Oh, this is so-and-so’s cousin,’ she said.
+Trotter was surprised by how quickly it happened, but, living in a small town herself, said that’s how it can be: “‘Oh, this is so-and-so’s cousin,’ she said.
 “Probably enough people in that group that are from the area that they could tag people.”

-Someone tagged the man's son in the post.
-The man had died several years earlier; his son, Caleb Weaver, thanked Trotter, writing in a comment that it was “really cool seeing my dad from back in the day.”
-It was especially moving to Trotter, who lost her father, too, about two years ago.

 “Sometimes I’ll get flashes of something that reminds me of my dad,” she said, “and it’s like, ‘Whoa, that was a God moment.’
 I believe that.”